 In 2003, we sought to achieve a mix of the various forms of compensation noted above to properly compensate and motivate the executives on an individual basis commensurate with their relative levels of seniority and responsibility.
 We considered a variety of factors in arriving at the amount and mix of compensation paid or awarded to the executive officers.
-Key factors were the overall performance of Comcast, the respective roles of the individuals in the successful integration of the acquired AT&T Broadband cable systems and the executive officers' individual responsibility and role with respect to overall corporate policy-making, management and administration.
+Key factors were the performance of Comcast measured primarily by the achievement of quantitative goals, the respective roles of the individuals in the successful integration of the acquired AT&T Broadband cable systems and the executive officers' individual responsibility and role with respect to overall corporate policy-making, management and administration.
 We did not assign any specific weighting, however, to any of these factors in determining the remuneration paid or awarded to the named executive officers for 2003.